Connect with others who understand.

 • Anti-anxiety medications

-Antidepressants are used less often than mood stabilizers and antipsychotics in the treatment of bipolar disorder, as antidepressants may trigger a manic episode.
+Antidepressants are used less often than mood stabilizers and antipsychotics in the treatment of bipolar disorder.
+This is because antidepressants may trigger a manic episode.
 When antidepressants are prescribed for bipolar disorder, they’re usually given along with a mood stabilizer or antipsychotic.

 Somewhere between 10 percent and 20 percent of adults with bipolar disorder also have ADHD.